In one sentence: Hub20 is an open source, self-hosted payment processor for Ethereum and EVM-compatible networks.

 - No transaction fees for accepting payments

 - No KYC

-- Easy to integrate checkout widget on third party sites, lets you accept ETH payments via blockchain or Raiden
+- Easy to integrate checkout widget on third party sites, lets you accept crypto payments via blockchain or “layer-2” networks - such as Raiden

 - Pluggable architecture for managing Ethereum accounts: you can use standard keystore accounts, HD Wallets or implement your own method.